sovity/edc-ce/docs/getting-started/documentation/httpdata-pull-parameterized.md

 #### Parameterized Example Request

-If requesting dataset `1` from the Provideras in the example at the top, the final request will be:
+If requesting dataset `1` from the Provideras in the example at the top, the final request will be plus additonal authorization headers:

 `GET https://example.com/dataset/1`